bassitone/better-xdotool/README.md

 # better-xdotool
 xDoTool is awesome.
-Except for, y'know, having to spell out special characters
+Let's make it better!

 0. Changelog: